Google (XML) Sitemap Generator Plugin Help

 • Custom post types: Check all the custom post types you would like to include.

 • Include the last modification time: This will add the last modification date to all your entries in the sitemap.
-Search engines can use this information to revisit the page again if it has changed.
-It is strongly recommended to keep this option activated.

 Exclude items